 In other words:

-In our final lesson of this section we're going to relook the accounting equation and see how it relates to the financial position of a business.
+In the final lesson of this section (basic accounting concepts) we're going to relook the accounting equation and introduce a brand new concept.